Illinois-IoT/main-project/tutorials/day4/day4.md

 ### e) All About Flask

-Now that we know about how web servers work, lets discuss how we can create one ourselves using Python.
+Now that we know about how web servers work, let's discuss how we can create one ourselves using Python.

 Flask is a web framework in Python.
 This means flask provides you with tools, libraries and technologies that allow you to build a web application.
 This web application can be some web pages, a blog, a wiki or go as big as a web-based calendar application or a commercial website.